cdap-guides/cdap-flume-guide/README.rst

 * in-memory channel
 * Flume sink that sends log lines into CDAP Stream

-In this example we will configure the source to tail access.log and sink to send data to webLogsStream.
+In this example we will configure the source to tail access.log and sink to send data to webLogs stream.

 Download Flume
 --------------